 A narcissistic relationship can leave you confused, full of self-blame and self-doubt, heartbroken, and lost to name a few, and it can wipe out your old belief system to the point you no longer know who you are or what to believe.
-The internal conflict between the Jackie and hide characters the narcissists show you can be crippling within your own mind.
+The internal conflict between the Jackle and hide characters the narcissists show you can be crippling within your own mind.

 What is cognitive dissonance?

-First, they show you the reality to match your beliefs, then when their needs are not being met, they gaslight, silent treatment, provoke, blame shift and project.
+First, they show you the reality to match your beliefs, then when their needs are not being met, they devalue, silent treatment, provoke, blame shift and project.
 So you believe you did wrong, then they’ll show you that false reality that matches your own beliefs, do you think it was, in fact, you that did wrong, your mind becomes torn between the fundamental truth, the alternate reality and their bad behaviour towards you.

-Second, because of the above treatment towards you, it causes a state of confusion within your own mind, as you fight the actual reality of who they are, with the false truth of who they pretend to be that matches who you thought they were and want them to be, believing your at fault, so your mind will downplay their behaviour towards you.
+Second, because of their gaslighting with above treatment towards you, it causes a state of confusion within your own mind, as you fight the actual reality of who they are, with the false truth of who they pretend to be that matches who you thought they were and want them to be, believing you’re at fault, so your mind will downplay their behaviour towards you.
 Your left in a trance with your mindset not matching not trusting perceptions, people and your own self.
-As you are holding two or more contradictory beliefs, or reality’s at the same time, it leaves you in a state of confusion, and often with anxiety, which they will use to gaslight you more, they’ll say things like.
+As you are holding two or more contradictory beliefs, or reality’s at the same time, it leaves you in a state of confusion, ruminating and often with anxiety, which they will use to gaslight you more, they’ll say things like.
 “That never happened.”
 And “I told you last week.”
 Or “you’re insecure.”
 And “you’re paranoid.”
 Which when you’re already full of self-doubt those words reinforce this, as your constantly looking for a reality check, yet especially if you’ve been isolated, that reality check is coming from the very person who’s sinking you.

 They’ll happily watch your head go under the water, to offer you a hand and raise you back up, just to dunk you back under.